 Companies are increasingly hearing that corporate sustainability matters.
-Join the NACD Utah Chapter as Dr. Jeffrey Hales, Chair of the Sustainability Accounting Standards Board, describes the current ESG landscape and trends in sustainability measurement and reporting, including standard setting activity and potential regulatory changes that could affect companies.
+Members joined the NACD Utah Chapter as Dr. Jeffrey Hales, Chair of the Sustainability Accounting Standards Board, described the current ESG landscape and trends in sustainability measurement and reporting, including standard setting activity and potential regulatory changes that could affect companies.

 Charles T. Zlatkovich Centennial Professor of Accounting